Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Introduction

-Another promising platform is represented by two dimensional materials including doped graphene \cite{grigorenko2012graphene}, transition metal dichalcogenides \cite{krasnok2018nanophotonics}, and boron nitride \cite{lin2009soluble,dai2014tunable}.
-Specifically, thanks to its high carrier mobility, graphene plasmons can have a lifetime that may reach hundreds of optical cycles, one order of magnitude greater than noble metal ones.
-Graphene plasmons in nanostructured graphene can be chemically tuned over mid-IR and THz frequencies by varying the doping \cite{yan2013damping,chen2011controlling,ju2011graphene}.
-Furthermore, in contrast to noble metal plasmons, they can also be actively tuned by adjusting their carrier density either by electrostatic gating \cite{novoselov2004electric} or by applying a strong magnetic field \cite{Roldan09,Jhao-Ying:11,ferreira2012confined,Yan:12}.
-Many types of two dimensional (2D) devices that exploit the emerging properties of graphene plasmons have been recently proposed.
-The tailoring of spatially inhomogeneous conductivity patterns on a single flake of graphene may enable the implementation of 2D transformation optics \cite{vakil2011transformation}, and cloaking \cite{chen2011atomically} devices.
-Different configurations of 2D electrostatic resonators have also been recently introduced, including nanodisks \cite{deAbajo13}, and nanorings \cite{fang2013gated}, nanotriangles \cite{wang2015plasmonic}, and nanoslits \cite{gonccalves2017hybridized} and their modes have been investigated under the electrostatic approximation.
-Graphene ribbons of infinite length and finite width have been proposed as waveguides and the propagation properties of both waveguiding modes and localized edge modes have been investigated \cite{christensen2011graphene,nikitin2011edge}.
-The corresponding mode patterns have been experimentally observed in graphene nanoribbons \cite{Fei:15}.
+Another promising platform is represented by two dimensional materials for example doped graphene \cite{grigorenko2012graphene} and transition metal dichalcogenides \cite{krasnok2018nanophotonics}.
+Specifically, thanks to the high carrier mobility, graphene plasmons can have a lifetime that may reach hundreds of optical cycles, one order of magnitude greater than noble metal ones.
+Graphene ribbons of infinite length and finite width have been proposed as waveguides and the properties of their modes have been investigated \cite{christensen2011graphene,nikitin2011edge}.
+The corresponding mode patterns have been experimentally observed \cite{Fei:15}.